Selection-Induced Contraction of Innovation Statistics in Gated Kalman Filters: Discussion

 \section{Discussion}

-The analysis developed in this paper provides a principled explanation for a widely observed phenomenon in Kalman-based tracking systems: the tendency of well-functioning trackers to exhibit apparent overconfidence when innovation-based diagnostics are evaluated after gating and association.
+The analysis developed in this paper provides a principled explanation for a widely observed phenomenon in Kalman-based tracking systems: the tendency of innovation-based diagnostics evaluated after gating and association to exhibit systematically reduced innovation energy relative to nominal reference values, even in well-functioning trackers.

-Sections 3-6 show that this behavior arises from two structural selection mechanisms inherent to practical tracking pipelines: \begin{itemize} \item Ellipsoidal gating, which deterministically truncates the innovation distribution and contracts its covariance, and \item NN association, which introduces an additional order-statistic bias by selecting the minimum-norm innovation among multiple candidates. \end{itemize}
+Sections~III--VI show that this behavior arises from two structural selection mechanisms inherent to practical tracking pipelines: \begin{itemize} \item ellipsoidal gating, which deterministically truncates the innovation distribution and contracts its covariance, and \item NN association, which introduces an additional order-statistic bias by selecting the minimum-norm innovation among multiple candidates. \end{itemize}

 Both mechanisms operate even under ideal modeling assumptions.
 They do not rely on clutter, false alarms, nonlinear dynamics, or model mismatch.
-As a result, tuning-based explanations alone are insufficient to account for systematic bias observed in post-update innovation statistics.
+As a result, tuning-based explanations alone are insufficient to account for systematic bias observed in post-gate innovation statistics.

+The Monte Carlo results show that the effect is not merely an asymptotic or algebraic observation.
+In a multi-time-step tracking loop, using the unconditional NIS reference on accepted innovations biases adaptive measurement-noise tuning, whereas using the gate-conditioned correction substantially reduces that bias.